pavanraval05/AED_Final_Project/README.md

 ![Screenshot from 2022-12-11 23-20-56](https://user-images.githubusercontent.com/75246161/206961222-5e8e4b9f-9f21-4321-88f4-904e562ba9d5.png)

+## Problem Statement :
---> Problem Statement : To eradicate the shortage of supply and misuse of vaccines and also to make sure that all the manufactured vaccines are/
-                        supplied properly to local health care and everyone in need gets one without any hassle.
-Also, one of the main uses of this/ project is to manage the supply and demand of vaccines.
-There are manufacturers, providers, distributors , local health care ,/ and people involved in the cycle./
+                        To eradicate the shortage of supply and misuse of vaccines and also to make sure that all the manufactured vaccines are supplied properly to local health care and everyone in need gets one without any hassle.
+Also, one of the main uses of this project is to manage the supply and demand of vaccines.
+There are manufacturers, providers, distributors , local health care, and people involved in the cycle.

+## Solution :
---> Solution : Created an application to manage the distribution of vaccines to local health departments and maintain records of the same./
+                        Created an application to manage the distribution of vaccines to local health departments and maintain records of the same.

---> Key Features : /
+## Key Features :

 1.Maintaining the supply and demand of vaccines throughout the system.<br>
 2.In accordance with vaccine demand, the CDC purchases vaccines from manufacturers and keeps them in distributor warehouses.<br>